Manju419/Pythoncodes1/README.md

 # Python Tutorials
-In this Chapter ,We learn the Basic programming codes with clear explanations
+In this Chapter ,We learn the Basic of python with syntax....